Friends and Foes: Conditional Occurrence Rates of Exoplanet Companions and their Impact on Radial Velocity Follow-up Surveys: Conclusions

 In summary, while the detection of new planets in known systems will provide us with a more complete picture of planetary system architectures and further constrain population models, these planets also pose a unique challenge in the characterization of the known planets with RV observations.
-Overall, the impact of these additional planets cannot be easily ignored, but instead should be taken into account when planning RV follow-up surveys for mass determination.
+Overall, the impact of additional planets in the RV data of known systems cannot be easily ignored, but instead should be taken into account when planning RV follow-up surveys for mass determination.

+This work also informs the question of combining RV and transit surveys to better understand the underlying population.
+It highlights the challenges of discovering and characterizing tightly-spaced low-mass planets with amplitudes comparable to the observation uncertainties (see also Ragozzine et al., in prep.).
+More work is needed to self-consistently incorporate planets discovered by RVs and their masses into population models while accounting for selection biases.
+In principle, a joint analysis of multiple data sets from RV and transit observations using a hierarchical model could be performed.
+In practice, astronomers will have to carefully select their sample in both modelling and further observations (e.g., the Magellan--\TESS{} Survey; \citealt{2020arXiv201111560T}).
+Other methods of measuring planetary masses (such as transit timing variations characterized using a photodynamical model) would avoid such challenges while measuring many of the same properties of the underlying population.